jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/MTM.rst

 right hand.
 The left and right MTMs are identical except for the wrist gimbal assembly which are symmetrical.

+The MTMs are used to track the position of the surgeon's hand and provide some force feedback (i.e. they are haptic devices).

 .. figure:: /images/Classic/MTM/MTM-Classic-white-background.jpeg
    :width: 400
    :align: center